sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/correction_sources.md

 *PointPerfect Coverage map including L-Band and IP delivery methods*

-State Space Representation (SSR) covers huge areas, sometimes entire continents.
+**State Space Representation** (SSR) covers huge areas, sometimes entire continents.
 SSR combines the readings from a handful of base stations and creates a model for the region.
 This model extrapolates the needed corrections for a given area.
 These corrections are 'good enough' for many applications.
 Because SSR requires far fewer base stations, they are often a much lower-cost service.
-The RTK Fix accuracy is lower (20mm is possible but 40mm is common), and the convergence time increases considerably.
+The RTK Fix accuracy is lower (20mm is possible but 30-60mm is common), and the convergence time increases considerably.
 Convergence time for an SSR can be 180 seconds or more.

 The [PointPerfect](https://www.u-blox.com/en/pointperfect-service-coverage) and [Skylark Cx](https://www.swiftnav.com/products/skylark) are examples of an SSR.